 - Visit a veterinarian annually for dental checkups.
 Similar to the way a dentist checks your teeth, a veterinarian can look for signs of tartar and gum inflammation in your cat’s mouth.
 It’s best if it’s done at last once a year during regular checkups.
 If you haven’t cleaned your cat’s teeth since the beginning of the world, it’s advisable to start with a vet visit.

 - Provide things to chew and appropriate nutrition.
 Chewy things may improve your cat’s dental health, but still, relying only on this is like scooping water out of the boat with a shovel, whereas a bucket would work better.
-Remember also that dry food is not the best choice for a cat.
-No matter how abrasive it is.

 But why is it necessary to clean your cat’s teeth daily?